 UC3 Safe and Sustainable by Design: Safe and Sustainable by Design involves a holistic, multi-stakeholder and full-lifecycle approach to the development of innovative materials.
 This work will build on that of the WorldFAIR and PINK projects.
 Work will include concept and standards mapping as well as enhancing the data documentation tools developed by SINTEF and aligning them with CDIF.
 This use case operates in a research area that is fragmented, but regulated, with industry and academic collaborations and in which the digital materials product passport is important.

 UC3 Partners: 7past9, SINTEF.

+UC4: Reproducible Essential Climate Variable (ECV) Workflows in ENVRI-HUB

+ENVRI-HUB offers unified services to access resources from distributed ENVRI Research Infrastructures (RIs), enabling data-centric applications such as computing ECVs and training domain-specific machine learning models.
+This use case aims to provide system-level support to enhance the FAIRness (Findability, Accessibility, Interoperability, Reusability) and reproducibility of data workflows within ENVRI-HUB, while minimizing manual effort.
+FAIR-compliant workflow assets, including datasets and workflow components, will be made accessible as Research Object via ENVRI nodes to support a wide range of applications in AI and Digital Twins developed by the ENVRI community.
+(ICOS, ACTRIS, etc. (ECV data and workflow providers), UvA/LifeWatch (VRE/KB and integration) can contribute to this effort.)

 WP6, EOSC CDIF Refinement and Integration: Building on the specifications in WP1, this WP will continue iterative work on CDIF, refining the specifications, worked examples and guidelines, in collaboration with the use cases and WPs 2-5 developing tools and services.